 Floydiana does not refer to a place–unlike Michiana, a seven-county region of southwest Michigan and northern Indiana.
-And unlike Floydada, a place in Texas.
-Instead it is a collection, like Shakespeareana, which is an accumulation of items by and about the playwright.
-It is pronounced Floydee-Anna rather than Floy-Diana.
-It records events, people, words, animals, places, scenes, and ways that characterize the improbable Land of Floyd County, Virginia.
-Natives are apt to employ two syllables: “Flow-eed.”
+Or unlike Floydada, the name of a community in Texas.
+Instead it is a collection–like Shakespeareana, which compiles materials by and about the playwright.
+Pronounced Floydee-Anna rather than Floy-Diana, it records stories, people, places, ways, and even animals that characterize the improbable Land of Floyd County, Virginia.

-It does not (as a friend pretended to think) capture the Virginian adventures of Indiana Jones, although the author does wear a hat to protect his generous scalp.
+It does not (as a friend pretended to think) capture the Virginian adventures of an Indiana Jones, although the author does wear a hat to protect his generous scalp.
 Another friend mis-remembered the title as Floydorama.
 How about Floydlandia?
 No such debt to Sibelius.
-Nor does this enterprise have anything to do with Floy Diane, who grew up in the Low Country of South Carolina.
+Nor does this enterprise have anything to do with Floy Diane, who grew up in the Lowcountry of South Carolina.
 And it has no connection with Floydioli, a hand-made vegetarian stuffed pasta that uses local and organic ingredients.
 The book reflects the author’s earlier inclination to write about local South Carolina, where he directed the Horry County Oral History Project (please see hcohp.net), a long-term project that resulted in archived video- and audiotapes, transcriptions, and two books.

-But more immediately Floydiana grows out of a newspaper column.
+More immediately, Floydiana grows out of a column in the Floyd Press.
 When it failed to maintain its inches, the writer bundled it up and carried it to WordPress, where it thrived.
-Baby Blog, however, grew and grew until it became an electronic book (like the author’s Angel in Goggles: Earthly Scriptures).
-Although this offspring had no predetermined length, organization, or conclusion, it ended up covering the years 2012-2016.
-And much of it turned out to be communal.
-Some pieces were meant to be vividly Today, others Yesterday, all are History.
+Baby Blog, however, climbed out of its cradle and became an electronic book like the Randall’s Angel in Goggles: Earthly Scriptures (Amazon.com).

 The county has 15,000-16,000 residents and one proper town of about 450 people, also called Floyd, which boasts the county’s single traffic light at the nexus of State Route 8 (which runs 55 miles from the North Carolina line to U.S. Route 11 in Christiansburg, VA); and U.S. Highway 221 (which runs from Florida to Lynchburg, VA).
-This icon’s tricolor progression that can be perceived in winter from the deck of the Wells retirement house, a log dwelling that is technically a lodge in square footage but that we call “the Cabin” in rustic indulgence.
+This icon’s tricolor progression that can be spotted across Dodd Creek valley from the Wellses’ retirement house, built on a ridge unlike traditional and practical farm houses.

-Although most of the residents are white, the county is a mixture of Appalachian-stock families, folks of hippy heritage that goes back to the 1970s, other residents who are countercultural to one degree or another, artisans, people who moved here for the landscape and atmosphere, and some who returned after pursuing opportunity or serving Uncle Sam.
+Although most of the county’s residents are white, it is a mixture of Appalachian-stock families, folks of hippy heritage that go back to the 1970s, other residents who are countercultural to one degree or another, artisans, people who moved here for the landscape and atmosphere, and some who returned after pursuing opportunity or serving Uncle Sam.

 ☯Now about your septuagenarian author (b.
 1942).
-Almost four decades ago he wrote a column for a South Carolina newspaper that became the nucleus for Along the Waccamaw: A Yankee Discovers a Home by the River (Algonquin 1990).
-He has a passion to render life with ink, as evidenced by the journal he has maintained a journal, by pen and then pixel, since it was assigned his last semester in high school, 1960.
-Highly receptive to visual stimuli, he was diagnosed with L.A.D. (“Look a’ Dat!”) and prescribed a cell-phone camera for this book.
+Almost four decades ago he wrote a column for a Conway, South Carolina, newspaper that became the nucleus for Along the Waccamaw: A Yankee Discovers a Home by the River (Algonquin 1990).
+He has a passion to render life with ink, as evidenced by the journal he has maintained, by pen and then pixel, since 1960, when it was assigned his last semester of high school.
+He is so fervent, too, about visual compositions, that he was diagnosed with L.A.D. (“Looka Dat!”) and prescribed a cell-phone camera for this book.

 Although raised as a white Midwestern suburbanite Christian Republican, he has retained only the complexion.
 He postponed his sophomore year of college to travel around the world with friend Tom.
-Before retiring to Virginia he lived in Wyoming and Connecticut as well as other Southern states: Tennessee, North Carolina, Mississippi, and South Carolina, this last where he and Marjory spent most of their careers near the ocean.
-He has also literally traveled around the world with a friend.
-As he writes he sips a black potion grown in Colombia, Costa Rica, and Ethiopia that helps him gain access to the Bald Truth.
+Before retiring to Virginia he lived in Wyoming and Connecticut as well as other Southern states: Tennessee, North Carolina, Mississippi, and South Carolina–this last place where Randall and Marjory spent a third of a century and raised two children.

-He gratefully recognizes two predecessors.
-Ms. Morgan Cain Grim wrote “Familiar Faces,” a series on Floydians both home-grown and transplanted.
-She recorded more than sixty interviews, each with a photograph, before graduating from Floyd High School in 2005.
-Mr. Fred First wrote “The Road Less Traveled,” which ran biweekly from 2004 until 2011.
-This column fervently appreciated the county’s natural resources and, backed by abundant research, cast a chilly eye on threats to the health of Mother Earth.
-Fred has written two books on the area, Slow Road Home and What We Hold in Our Hands, takes ace photographs, and keeps a well-read blog, “Fragments from Floyd.”
+“The Road Less Traveled” ran biweekly in the Floyd Press from 2004 until 2011.
+In this column Fred First celebrated the county’s natural resources and, backed by research, cast a chilly eye on threats to the health of Mother Earth.
+Fred has also written two books on the area, Slow Road Home and What We Hold in Our Hands, takes ace photographs, and keeps a well-read blog, “Fragments from Floyd.”
 Floydiana is heavily and happily indebted to Fred for his technical expertise as well as to Randall’s other friends and his family.